bsnAndras/gfa-wanderer/Specifications.md

 #### Battle

 - 🟩When a hero enters a tile which is occupied by a monster, a battle forms.
-- 🟥The character entering the occupied tile is the attacker.
+- 🟩The character entering the occupied tile is the attacker.
 - 🟥When the player hits `space` his hero strikes on the defender and then it strikes back.
 - 🟥The attacker strikes on the defender, then the defender strikes and this